Skip to content

 ROLLBACK_COMPLETENoneRun the Rebuild environment or Terminate environment operations.

-If your CloudFormation stack has a FAILED status, then choose one of the following resolutions.
+If your CloudFormation stack has a FAILED status, then use one of the following resolutions.

 CREATE_FAILED status

 When the stack has a CREATE_FAILED status, the environment can't recover.
-The environment will continue to have issues even if the stack status changes to UPDATE_COMPLETE.
+The environment continues to have issues, even if the stack status changes to UPDATE_COMPLETE.
 If your stack has the CREATE_FAILED status, then you must create a new Elastic Beanstalk environment.

 UPDATE_ROLLBACK_FAILED status

-To bring the Elastic Beanstalk environment to an operational state, complete the following steps:
+To change the Elastic Beanstalk environment to an operational state, complete the following steps:

 1. Open the CloudFormation console.

-3. Bring the stack to the UPDATE_ROLLBACK_COMPLETE status.
-To do so, choose the Continue update rollback option in the CloudFormation console.
+3. Change the stack to the UPDATE_ROLLBACK_COMPLETE status.
+To do so, perform an update rollback in the CloudFormation console.

 DELETE_FAILED status

-To bring the Elastic Beanstalk environment to an operational state, complete the following steps:
+To change the Elastic Beanstalk environment to an operational state, complete the following steps:

 1. Open the CloudFormation console.

-2. Identify the resource that failed to delete during the respective stack event.
+2. Identify the resource that failed to delete during the stack event.

 3. Manually delete the resource.
 For example, if the resource is a security group, then delete the security group from the Amazon Elastic Compute Cloud (Amazon EC2) console.